Sam-T-G/Vitalis/docs/gpt-oss-20b/learning-notes.md

 - [ ] What are the optimal hardware requirements for running GPT-OSS 20B in production?
 - [ ] How should we handle the large model size in our deployment strategy?
 - [ ] What's the best approach for integrating the chat template with our application?
+- [ ] Do we have access to GPU resources for proper MXFP4 quantization?
+- [ ] Should we investigate alternative MoE model loading strategies?
+- [ ] Is there a different accelerate configuration that works with this model?

 ### Ideas for Future Improvements